Matthew 27:2: Content

 For a collection of other versions see BibleHub Matthew 27:2.

 Analysis

 This verse introduces Pontius Pilate in the Gospel of Matthew.

-Pilate is a historical figure attested from contemporary sources, including the histories of Josephus.
-While Jewish sources portray Pilate as a tyrannical ruler, Christian ones have long viewed him as a weak man doing evil despite his better judgement.
+Pilate is a historical figure attested from contemporary sources, including the histories of the Jewish historian Josephus who describes Pilate with neutrality.
+Philo Judaeus describes Pilate as gratuitously and grievously inhumane, and "at all times a man of most ferocious passions."

+Christian sources similarly vary in their portrayal and interpretation of Pilate.
+The Ethiopian Orthodox Church venerates Pontius Pilate as a saint.
+Augustine compared Pilate to the Magi in a sermon describing them all as gentiles who acknowledged Jesus Christ as king.
 The Gospel of Matthew follows the narrative of a weak, but decent, Pilate who is pressured into the crucifixion by the Jewish leaders.